AlbertaSat/ex2_ground_station_software/README.md

 # Installation Instructions

 Please note that the Docker installation is unstable and should not be used.
-Please try the manual installation instead (as denoted by the `If you don't like Docker...` heading below).
+As a result, it is recommended that you use the manual installation instead (as denoted by the `If you don't like Docker...` heading below).

 ## If you like Docker... (deprecated and unstable)